Hot vs Cold: Is San Diego a Buyer's Market or a Seller's Market?

 What type of housing market is San Diego in right now?

-That depends on what you are looking for.
-Interestingly enough, parts of San Diego are currently experiencing strong seller’s markets (less than 2 months supply) while other parts are experiencing strong buyer’s markets (greater than 8 months supply).
+That always depends on what you are looking for.
+Interestingly enough, parts of San Diego can experience strong seller’s markets (less than 1-2 months supply) while other parts experience buyer’s markets (greater than 6 months supply).

 However, I recommend that you determine with your buyer’s agent EXACTLY what sort of market you are buying in, so that you go in with the proper expectations.